 Consider if the location has the right infrastructure for your business, like technology needs or accessibility.
 Understand the local environment.
 What kinds of regulations or ordinances will you be following, and what taxes do you need to pay?

-Now that you have a plan, a name, and a location, it is time to register your business with the state.
-If you have a sole proprietorship or general partnership, you don’t need to take this step.
+Once you’ve chosen your business structure, if you will be operating as an LLC or corporation, the next step is to register your business with the state.
+(If you have a sole proprietorship or general partnership, you don’t need to take this step).

 For most states, this will require visiting the Secretary of State website, but before you do, there are a few decisions you need to make.